-The reserve requirement is the amount of funds a bank must have on hand each night.
-It is a percent of the bank's deposits.
-The nation's central bank sets the percentage rate.
+The reserve requirement is the total amount of funds a bank must have on hand each night.
+It is a percentage of the bank's deposits.
+A nation's central bank sets the percentage rate.

 In the United States, the Federal Reserve Board of Governors controls the reserve requirement for member banks.
 The bank can hold the reserve either as cash in its vault or as a deposit at its local Federal Reserve bank.

-The Fed uses these tools to control liquidity in the financial system.
+The Federal Reserve (the Fed) uses these tools to control liquidity in the financial system.
 When the Fed reduces the reserve requirement, it's exercising expansionary monetary policy.
 That creates more money in the banking system.
 When the Fed raises the reserve requirement, it's executing contractionary policy.
 That reduces liquidity and slows economic activity.

 Changing the reserve requirement is expensive for banks.
 It forces them to modify their procedures.
 As a result, the Fed Board rarely changes the reserve requirement.
 Instead, it adjusts the amount of deposits subject to different reserve requirement ratios.